timeforplanb123/nornir_cli/docs/index.md

 * **Json input.
 Json output**

     Json strings are everywhere!
-Ok, only in command options and arguments
+Command options and arguments accept json strings.
+Use this feature in your scripts with the `jq`, `jc` utilities

 * **Custom Multi Commands with click**